norvig/paip-lisp/docs/chapter1.md

 mapcar's name comes from the fact that it "maps" the function across each of the arguments.
-The car part of the name refers to the Lisp function car, an old name for f i rst. cdr is the old name for rest.
+The car part of the name refers to the Lisp function car, an old name for first. cdr is the old name for rest.
 The names stand for "contents of the address register" and "contents of the decrement register," the instructions that were used in the first implementation of Lisp on the IBM 704.
-I'm sure you'll agree that f i rst and
+I'm sure you'll agree that first and

 1.6 USING FUNCTIONS
 rest are much better names, and they will be used instead of ca r and cdr whenever